fournip1/JPAFBOARD/README.md

-# Welcome to the PAF Board tool
+# Welcome to the PAF Board
+This small application developped with java is a bespoke media player taylored
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions